 At Trinity Health, a hospital is piloting a program originally created by John Hopkins to help aging patients safely stay in their own homes longer.
 Community Aging in Place, Advancing Better Living for Elders (aka CAPABLE) deploys a three-person team to participants’ homes to improve their functional abilities and reduce avoidable readmissions, Butrie says.
 The team includes an RN, an occupational therapist and a licensed handyman who work with the clients to implement small adjustments that will keep them living in their homes independently, such as installing bathtub rails or shelving.

-Gregory Brown, M.D., Ph.D., an orthopedic surgeon at St. Joseph Medical Center in Tacoma, Washington, and orthopedic service line medical director for HealthTrust, developed a predictive analytics tool for patients considering total knee replacement surgery.
+Gregory Brown, M.D., Ph.D., an orthopedic surgeon at St. Joseph Medical Center in Tacoma, Washington, and orthopedic service line physician advisor for HealthTrust, developed a predictive analytics tool for patients considering total knee replacement surgery.
 It’s a simple red-yellow-green matrix that quickly shows patients if they’re likely to have a poor, good or excellent surgical outcome and their potential risk of infection.

 —— Enhanced nursing workflows ——